roytang/blog/content/post/2016/12/movies-tv-2016/index.md

 #### Game of Thrones S6

+<time>[2016-05-24 13:33] </time> Fine!
+I went ahead and watched season 6 already.
+Are you happy now internet? #GameofThrones

+<time>[2016-05-30 10:01] </time> Waiting for a show on TV according to schedule like some sort of savage #gameofthrones

 <time>[2016-06-27 11:26] </time> Game of Thrones season finale very satisfying, cleanly sets up for season 7 with no annoying cliffhangers.
 Well done!

 [Comments](#comment-b0be89b5-2f91-4b83-b39d-66873c4049da)